White House didn't receive heads up about Milley apology - KEYT | KCOY

 While Esper’s job doesn’t appear to be in imminent jeopardy, his influence inside the White House is now in question.
 Trump and national security adviser Robert O’Brien have been losing faith in Esper for months now, well before he announced he was opposed to invoking the Insurrection Act, according to two current and one former administration officials.

 Milley’s standing with Trump, however, does not appear to be suffering the same fate.
 One senior administration official said Milley’s comments were “certainly interesting,” but didn’t offer any additional reaction.
+Another senior Trump official downplayed the severity of them and said Milley’s remarks had more to do with concerns inside the Pentagon over his appearance.
 A former administration official said Milley had more “leeway” than Esper to speak his mind, since he wasn’t a political appointee.

 The lack of a reaction inside the White House to Milley’s apology may also be a reflection of Trump’s personal affection for Milley.
 According to the former administration official, Trump “loved” Milley and pushed for him to become the next chairman of the Joint Chiefs in 2018, even though Milley’s predecessor, Dunford, and then-Defense Secretary James Mattis initially favored someone else for the role.